mayocream/tschan/README.md

 `tsboard` is written in TypeScript, using [Vue3](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 Its editor system is based on [fabric.js](http://fabricjs.com/), which uses browser's Canvas API to render the image and text.
 Retina is supported, and the editor is optimized for high resolution display.
+[File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API) is used to read and write files on your disk.

 A tiny pre-trained object detection model ([YOLOv8](https://docs.ultralytics.com/)) is bundled with the editor, which is used to detect speech bubbles and text lines automatically.
 The model is exported to the ONNX format, and run in web with [ONNXRuntime](https://onnxruntime.ai/) (WebAssembly backend).